 Capital assets, which include land, infrastructure, miscellaneous structures, and furnishings and equipment are reported in the government-wide financial statements.
 The Village defines capital assets with an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets and assets acquired in a service concession arrangement are recorded at acquisition value.
 Depreciation has been recorded using the straight-line method over 20 years for infrastructure and miscellaneous structures, and 5-20 years for furnishings and equipment.
+Amortization has been recorded using the straight-line method over 3 years.
 Land is not depreciated.
 General infrastructure assets acquired or constructed prior to June 1, 2004 are not reported in the financial statements.